github/docs/contributing/content-style-guide.md

   - **Use:** Authorized users can access your enterprise from any IP address.
   - **Avoid:** Authorized personal accounts can access your enterprise from any IP address.

-Most administrative content is in the following locations.
+Anything in the following locations should say "user account".
 This list is not exhaustive.

 - The "[Enterprise administrators](https://docs.github.com/en/enterprise-cloud@latest/admin)" product
 - Enterprise-specific billing documentation, like "[About billing for your enterprise](https://docs.github.com/en/enterprise-cloud@latest/billing/managing-billing-for-your-github-account/about-billing-for-your-enterprise)"